-B3.4.11.5 Dredge Material Placement
+B3.2.11.e Dredge Material Placement

-Disposal of dredged material has been undertaken at the approved offshore DMPA since 1991, located approximately 14km north of the Port Entrance.
+Placement of maintenance dredged material has been undertaken at the approved offshore DMPA since 1991, located approximately 14km north of the Port Entrance.
 The placement site was moved here from a location further inshore following a detailed site selection study by Connell Wagner (1991).
 One of the key parameters in selecting the existing DMPA over the previous placement locations was that of increased depth and the reduction in wind derived subsurface currents (Connell Wagner, 1991).
-The locations of the existing and former DMPA's can be seen as areas of raised bathymetry in Figure B3.4.4a.
+The locations of the existing and former DMPAs can be seen as areas of raised bathymetry on Figure B3-13.
 The present day sea bed elevations at the two sites are approximately -11m AHD and -9m AHD respectively and can be seen to be higher than the surrounding areas, indicating sediment retention within the two sites.
 Originally, the DMPA was located outside the Great Barrier Reef Marine Park; however the Marine Park boundaries were expanded in 2001 by the Great Barrier Reef Marine Park Authority and now include the DMPA which is located within a General Use Zone.

-Connell Wagner (1991) undertook extensive "short term dredge dump" monitoring at the old site and concluded that:
+Connell Wagner (1991) undertook extensive 'short term dredge dump' monitoring at the old site and concluded that: